-Click above to register for the program
+Click to register for the program

-If you are a returning registered cand.
+Click if you are returning

 Click above to find a state counselor

-Click above to see if you are eligible
+Click to see if you are eligible

 Troops to Teachers does not train or certify teachers, but rather helps you to find and enter the programs that do.
 Then, if you are eligible, Troops to Teachers provides financial assistance in the form of stipends or bonuses.
 Becoming a teacher with the assistance of TTT needs to be viewed as three distinct processes occurring at the same time.
 Some individuals begin teaching before becoming fully certified.